 So I think it is a mistake simply to go on using the same shapes of programs what were designed for a quite different purpose.

-Stilgherrian: Are there any examples of the new approaches to television work that you no of?
+Stilgherrian: Are there any examples of the new approaches to television work that you know of?

 Well that was great fun, and I think it would be nice to have a go at working out the new lot.